snu-quiqcl/RFSoC/Readme.md

 ###DDS
 Using full hardware function(e.g. NCO, x8 interpolation) in 100MHz makes 300ns latency.
 However 100MHz without additional function has 100ns latency and 200MHz has a 80~90ns latency.
 So DDS has to be implemented in Verilog code.
 In addition AD9910 latency which is located in data sheet should be compared.

+### V1_1
+Vivado : .\RFSoC_Design_V1_1\IP_FILES00

+Verilog code is created through automatic indexing using pyrhon code.
+In addition TCL code for each verilog code is created respectively.
+DAC Clock for each tile should be  connected separately.

 ## Software Project
 ### Python to C Code Interpreter
 Python Code : .\Compiler\PythonCode\python2C.py